Aug 5, 2008

 With no money, as the cash machine at the station was not working.
 No ticket either, but enough tension accumulated to face a control without fear.
 Luckily, there is no need for that, and we reach the second stop, Warszawa Śródimieście.
 Now how on Earth would a foreigner dream that “Śródimieście” means “central”?
-On the other hand, I think back of home – nothing is explained in english there, either, if you go to Bucharest as a foreigner, you must be feeling pretty similar.
+On the other hand, I think of home – nothing is explained in English there, either, if you go to Bucharest as a foreigner, you must be feeling pretty similarly.
 Ouch.

-Upon exit, I have again no idea where I am, but I see a familiar building, what in Bucharest is called the Press House, built to look like the Lomonosov Palace in Moscow – you got one in each ex-Warsaw Pact capital.
+Upon exit, I have again no idea where I am, but I see a familiar building, what in Bucharest is called the Press House, built to look like the Lomonosov Palace in Moscow – you see one in each ex-Warsaw Pact capital.
 Mhmm, so – this must be fairly central.

 With a sudden resolution, I ask a young blonde lady with an ipod – I thought, this one speaks English for sure – where Kopernika Street is.
 Very kind, she stops, takes earplugs out, and speaks for a minute or so, in Polish, then raises her shoulders and leaves.